TREEAMS

 The Los Angeles Fires

 On January 7, 2025, unprecedented wildfires swept through Los Angeles, devastating both the Pacific Palisades and Altadena communities, destroying more than 16,000 structures and severely damaging more than a dozen schools.
 Overnight, families lost their homes and dispersed to find temporary housing.
 Schools turned to online education and sought new locations – sometimes in distant areas of the city.
-After years of disrupt
+After years of disruption from COVID, we suddenly faced renewed isolation, uncertainty and in some cases despair.

 Jane Goodall’s Philosophy

 Having written The Book of Hope, Jane Goodall has consistently taught us the importance of hope — hope that takes action and works with determination to move toward the small speck of light at the end of a tunnel.
-This is the h
+This is the hope we need as we face the daunting challenge of rebuilding ourbeloved communities, both in Pacific Palisades and Altadena.

 At a time when depression, anxiety, and loneliness are at record highs among young people, it is essential that we model optimism, connection and resilience.
 By providing young people with the opportunity to come together and take positive action, we teach them to not only heal from the fires, but also prepare to face future challenges with hope and resilience.